Makar-Data/bootstrap/README.md

 - Target statistic (statistic)
 - Number or resamples (n_resamples)
 - Method of bootstrap() (method)
 - Confidence interval calculation method.
-Here the Efron method is used
+Here the Efron method is used (based on percentiles)

 Simple bootstrap
 ```Python